 - 9.2.2.7.
 In areas designated on Schedule 13 as Commercial Mixed-Use, the following policies shall apply: - a.
-Areas designated as Commercial Mixed-Use are located along Primary Intensification Corridors.
+Areas designated as Commercial Mixed-Use are located along PrimaryIntensification Corridors.
 They shall be predominantly commercial areas appropriate for non-residential intensification and making efficient use of existing and planned transit investments.
-These areas shall be developed with commercial buildings that allow for a variety of business uses to occur in close proximity to each other in order to assist the City in achieving its overall employment targets and intensification objectives.
-Such areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - b.
-The following uses are permitted in areas designated as Commercial Mixed-Use, in addition to those uses permitted through policy 9.2.1.9: - i.
+These areas are planned to be developed with commercial buildings that allow for a variety of business uses to occur in close proximity to each other in order to assist the City in achieving its overall employment targets and intensification objectives.
+These areas will be carefully designed with a high standard of architecture and public realm, and well integrated with adjacent areas. - b.
+The following uses are permitted in areas designated as Commercial Mixed-Use, in addition to those uses permitted through policy 9.2.1.8: - i.
 Office uses, up to a maximum of 12,500 square metres; - ii.
 Hotel; - iii.
 Retail uses; and, - iv.
-Gas stations, subject to the following criteria: - A. the use is located on an arterial street as indicated on Schedule 9; - B. the use is limited to one gas station per intersection; and, - C. no gas stations shall be permitted at the intersection of two arterial streets as indicated on Schedule 9. - In areas designated as Commercial Mixed-Use, retail uses shall not exceed 50 percent of the total gross floor area of all uses on the lot. - d.
-Notwithstanding policy 9.2.2.7.b.i, in areas designated as Commercial Mixed-Use and located within 500 metres of an existing or planned subway station, offices uses may exceed 12,500 square metres. - e.
-The following Building Types are permitted in areas designated as Commercial Mixed-Use, pursuant to policies in Section 9.2.3 of this Plan: - Mid-Rise Buildings; - ii.
+Gas stations, subject to the following criteria: - A. the use is located on an arterial street as indicated on Schedule 9; - B. the use is limited to one gas station per intersection; and, - C. no gas stations shall be permitted at the intersection of two arterial streets as indicated on Schedule 9. - c.
+In areas designated as Commercial Mixed-Use, and located in Intensification Areas identified on Schedule 1, a minimum of 30% of the total gross floor area of all uses on the lot shall consist of uses other than retail uses.

+- d.
+Notwithstanding policy 9.2.2.7.c.i, in areas designated as Commercial Mixed-Use and located within 500 metres of an existing or planned subway station, or where permitted through a Secondary Plan, office uses may exceed 12,500 square metres. - e.
+The following Building Types are permitted in areas designated as Commercial Mixed-Use, pursuant to policies in Section 9.2.3 of this Plan: - i.
+Mid-Rise Buildings; - ii.
 Public and Private Institutional Buildings; and, - iii.
 Gas Stations.